AnnieRho7/Habit-Tracker/README.md

       - Under "Source", click the dropdown called "None" and select "Master Branch".
       - The page will automatically refresh.
       - Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
-      - live link for the page can be found here [Aligned](https://annierho7.github.io/aligned/index.html)
+      - live link for the page can be found here [Habit Hub](https://annierho7.github.io/Habit-Tracker/)
 - Forking the GitHub Repository
     - By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps
      - Log in to GitHub and locate the GitHub Repository